Image by Gerd Altmann

 If, however, the past was filled with disappointment, unrealized potential, or examples of unsatisfying relationships, then we'll most likely continue to live out this cycle of defeating actions.
 Even if we intellectually realize that this pattern is harmful, we'll continue to do what we know!
 So any therapy-whether it's done with an actual therapist or by reading a book must have the goal of understanding at its roots.
 We can then change these automatic negative behaviors into newly formed positive actions that will enhance our relationships.

 A Relationship For A Lifetime: Everything You Need To Know To Create A Love That Lasts

 by Kelly E. Johnson, M.D.

 A book on everything you need to know to create a love that lasts for a lifetime.
 It's therapy without having to go to the office.
 You can create the relationship of your dreams, if you do the work to become your own relationship expert.

 About the Author

 Kelly E. Johnson, M.D., the author of A Relationship for a Lifetime and Relationship Problem Solver, is a nationally recognized psychiatrist and relationship therapist.
 He has extensive media experience, having appeared regularly on television shows such as The Jenny Jones Show and Montel as their “relationship expert.”
-Kelly’s radio show has been based in Chicago for the past decade and is geared toward helping people solve their most difficult relationship, health, and emotional problems.
+Kelly’s radio show has been based in Chicago and is geared toward helping people solve their most difficult relationship, health, and emotional problems.
 In addition to winning many broadcast awards, this show has consistently been rated the number-one radio talk show in the area.
 Since receiving his degree in psychiatry from Northwestern University, Dr. Johnson has maintained a private consultation practice.